 Fibonacci Strategy

-This strategy follows the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13…) If you lose a bet, you move one number forward in the sequence and bet that amount.
+This strategy follows the Fibonacci sequence for betting, in which each successive number is the sum of the two numbers that precede it.
+If you lose a bet, you move one number forward in the sequence and bet that amount.
 If you win, you move two numbers back.

 D’Alembert Strategy